-The group came to Dansha on the first day of the trip and visited Adugna Mesafint’s, a smallholder sesame farmer, home gardening site.
-Adugna has been trained and supported by Benefit-SBN to grow vegetables and fruits in his backyard.
+The group came to Dansha on the first day of the trip and visited Gashaw Mesafint’s, a smallholder sesame farmer, home gardening site.
+Gashaw has been trained and supported by Benefit-SBN to grow vegetables and fruits in his backyard.
 They visited the papaya, mango, guava, lady’s finger, green paper and other fruits and vegetables.
-They also talked to the farmer and his wife on how the couple are handling the production and marketing of their produces, the challenges they face and on how they can do their operations better.
+They also talked to the farmer and his wife Enaneye Tizazu on how the couple are handling the production and marketing of their produces, the challenges they face and on how they can do their operations better.

 The visitors then went to Humera and visited sesame fields planted in clusters and seed multiplication sites of Humera Agricultural Research Center (HuARCs).
 They also discussed with the chairperson and manager of Miabel Multipurpose Cooperative.
 The chairperson of the cooperative board and the manager briefly described about the guarantee fund, financial literacy and bottom-up planning activities that they have been carrying out with Benefit-SBN’s technical and financial support.